-- Year 7 students helped with fire recovery near the Grampians
+- Year 7 students helping with fire recovery near the Grampians

-- Many senior students donated blood for the first time
+- Many senior students donating blood for the first time

-- 150 students door knocked for the Red Shield Appeal – we helped to raise over $4,000 for The Salvation Army
+- 150 students door knocking for the Red Shield Appeal – helping to raise over $4,000 for The Salvation Army

-- Year 9 students enjoyed spending time with students from the Ballarat Specialist School
+- Year 9 students spending time with students from the Ballarat Specialist School

 - Students paid regular visits to Exodus House, Start Club and PINARC

 Commit with an open mind and heart – that’s true service.

 We expect our students to bring compassion to every service opportunity and the attitude that they have just as much to gain from the experience as the people they are helping.
 Our student-led Service Committee works closely with the Round Square Committee and leads by example by promoting and celebrating service across the School.